PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsection{Implementation Challenges}

-{RowClone has data mapping and alignment requirements that {cannot be} satisfied by current memory allocation mechanisms (e.g., malloc).
+\textbf{{Data Mapping.}} {RowClone has data mapping and alignment requirements that {cannot be} satisfied by current memory allocation mechanisms (e.g., malloc~\cite{malloc}).
 We identify four major issues that complicate the process of implementing support for RowClone in real systems.
-First, source and destination operands of the copy operation must reside in the same DRAM subarray.
+First, the source and destination operands (i.e., \omi{page (4 KiB)-sized} arrays) of the copy operation must reside in the same DRAM subarray.
 We refer to this as the \emph{mapping} problem.
 Second, the source and destination operands must be aligned to DRAM rows.
 We refer to this as the \emph{alignment} problem.
 Third, the size of the copied data must be a multiple of the DRAM row size.
 The size constraint defines the granularity at which we can perform bulk-copy operations using RowClone.
-We refer to this as the \emph{granularity} problem.} Fourth, RowClone operates on data that is in the main memory.
-Modern systems employ caches to exploit locality in memory accesses and reduce memory latency for the common case.
-It is very likely that the cache blocks of either the source or the destination operand of the RowClone operation will have copies present in the cache hierarchy.
-Before performing RowClone, such cached copies must be invalidated and written back to main memory if necessary.
+We refer to this as the \emph{granularity} problem.} Fourth, RowClone must operate on up-to-date data that resides in main memory.
+Modern systems employ caches to exploit locality in memory accesses and reduce memory latency.
+Thus, cache blocks (typically 64 B) of either the source or the destination operands of the RowClone operation {may} have cache block copies present in the cache hierarchy.
+Before performing RowClone, {the} cached copies of pieces of both source and destination operands must be invalidated and written back to main memory\revdel{ if necessary}.
 We refer to this as the {\emph{memory coherence}} problem.

-\reve{Figure~\ref{fig:rowclone_alignment} depicts a DRAM array with two banks and two subarrays.
-The array Source 1 cannot be copied to the array Target 1 as they do not satisfy the \emph{granularity} constraint (\boldone).
-Performing such a copy operation would overwrite the data in the DRAM row that Target 1 is mapped to with data in the DRAM row that Source 1 is mapped to.
+We explain the data mapping and alignment requirements of RowClone using Figure~\ref{fig:rowclone_alignment}. \reve{The figure depicts a simplified version of a DRAM {chip} with two banks and two subarrays.
+The {operand} Source 1 cannot be copied to the {operand} Target 1 as the operands do not satisfy the \emph{granularity} constraint (\boldone).
+Performing such a copy operation would overwrite the remaining (i.e., non-Target 1) data in Target 1's DRAM row with the remaining (i.e., non-Source 1) data in Source 1's DRAM row.
 Source 2 cannot be copied to Target 2 as Target 2 is not \emph{aligned} to its DRAM row (\boldtwo).
-Source 3 cannot be copied to Target 3, as these arrays are not \emph{mapped} to the same DRAM subarray (\boldthree).
-Finally, Source 4 can be copied to Target 4 using in-DRAM copy as they are (i) \emph{mapped} to the same DRAM subarray, (ii) aligned to their DRAM rows and (iii) occupy their rows completely (i.e., the arrays have sizes equal to DRAM row size) (\boldfour).}
+Source 3 cannot be copied to Target 3, as these {operands} are not \emph{mapped} to the same DRAM subarray (\boldthree).
+In contrast, Source 4 can be copied to Target 4 using in-DRAM copy because these operands are (i) \emph{mapped} to the same DRAM subarray, (ii) aligned to their DRAM rows and (iii) occupy their rows completely (i.e., the {operands} have sizes equal to DRAM row size) (\boldfour).}